aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/net/calendar-scheduling/_index.md

 ### [Currency Symbol Positions in Aspose.Tasks](./currency-symbol-positions/)
 Learn how to control currency symbol positions in .NET projects effortlessly with Aspose.Tasks.
 ### [Custom Field Types in Aspose.Tasks](./custom-field-types/)
 Learn how to work with custom field types in Aspose.Tasks for .NET.
-Step-by-step guide with code examples and FAQs.
+Step‑by‑step guide with code examples and FAQs.
 ### [Managing Custom Project Property Collection in Aspose.Tasks](./custom-project-property-collection/)
 Learn how to effectively manage custom project properties in Aspose.Tasks for .NET, enhancing your project management experience.
 ### [Daily Calendar Repetition in Aspose.Tasks](./daily-calendar-repetition/)